Winter is here – time to think about portable heaters (2024 update guide)

 The Australian Government has a great guide here, so here are a few points:

 • Seal windows and doors to save 15-25% winter heat loss.
 Use some self-adhesive foam strips and door seals.
-It is the low-cost DIY instant fix
+It is a low-cost DIY instant fix

 • DIY fibreglass or aluminium, roof bats, or blow-in composite insulation reduces heat loss through the roof by 25-35%.